-More than 130 sudden deaths reported in British Columbia amid historic heat wave
+More than 230 deaths reported in British Columbia amid historic heat wave

-(CNN)More than 130 sudden deaths have been reported in British Columbia in what Canadian authorities are calling "unprecedented casualties" amid a historic heat wave bringing all-time record temperatures to the region.
+(CNN)More than 230 deaths have been reported in British Columbia since Friday as a historic heat wave brought record-high temperatures, officials said Tuesday.
+The province's chief coroner called it an "unprecedented time."

+"Since the onset of the heat wave late last week, the BC Coroners Service has experienced a significant increase in deaths reported where it is suspected that extreme heat has been contributory," Chief Coroner Lisa Lapointe said in a statement.

+The coroner's service normally receives about 130 death reports over a four-day period.
+From Friday through Monday, at least 233 deaths were reported, the chief coroner said, adding "this number will increase as data continues to be updated."

 Officers have responded to more than 65 sudden deaths since the heat wave began on Friday, Vancouver police said.
 "Today alone, officers had responded to 20 sudden deaths as of 1:45 p.m., with more than a dozen others waiting for police to be dispatched," the department said in a statement